Biblical? - a flash fiction story

 As Sarah drove away, she saw him in her rearview mirror, walking slowly down the street.

 When Peter’s health did not improve, Sarah convinced him to come with her to the hospital.
-She knew they rolled the dice going to the urban Emergency Department in the afternoon.
+She knew they rolled the dice going to the city Emergency Department in the afternoon.
 The packed waiting room foretold the impatient care he would encounter.
 Despite Sarah’s advocacy, Peter received a cursory exam.

 This is a work of fiction.
 Names, characters, places, and events are either the product of the author’s imagination or used fictitiously.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.